zhangy0822/USER/README.md

 # USER: Unified Semantic Enhancement with Momentum Contrast for Image-Text Retrieval

-Our source code of USER accepted by TIP will be released as soon as possible.
-It is built on top of the [vse_inf](https://github.com/woodfrog/vse_infty) in PyTorch.
+Our source code of USER is built on top of the [vse_inf](https://github.com/woodfrog/vse_infty) in PyTorch.
 ## Data
 We organize all data used in the experiments in the same manner as [vse_inf](https://github.com/woodfrog/vse_infty):